 The Trust, unless expressly forbidden by any instrument creating any special trust, may invest any funds in its hands, whether at the time in a state of investment or not, as trust funds may be invested under Part III of the Trustees Act 1962 or by the Assembly either by itself or by delegation to the Synod.

-[Section 47 amended by No. 1 of 1997 s.
+[Section 47 amended: No. 1 of 1997 s.
 18.]

-48. Exemption from duty, etc.
+48. Exemption from duty etc.

 No conveyance or other instrument whereby property is vested in the Trust or in a body corporate pursuant to this Act shall be chargeable with any duty under the Duties Act 2008, and no conveyance or other instrument in relation to land so vesting shall be chargeable with fees under the Transfer of Land Act 1893.

-[Section 48 amended by No. 12 of 2008 s.
-52.]
+[Section 48 amended: No. 12 of 2008 Sch.
+1 cl.
+39.]

 Schedule — Basis of Union